Dangling-bond charge qubit on a silicon surface: Quantum dynamics of DB system

-\emph{Hamiltonian dynamics:---} As decoherence rates are orders of magnitude smaller than tunneling rates, the dynamics of DBs on the surface can be described by a Hamiltonian~$\hat{H}$ that acts upon the Hilbert space spanned by zero, one, or two electrons at each DB upon the silicon surface.
+Our estimated decoherence rates (Section~\ref{sect3}) are orders of magnitude smaller than tunneling rates, for chosen intra-qubit DB separations.
+Therefore, the dynamics of DBs on the surface can be described by a Hamiltonian~$\hat{H}$ that acts upon the Hilbert space spanned by zero, one, or two electrons at each DB upon the silicon surface.
 On-site energy, electron tunneling (hopping), intra- and inter-DB Coulomb repulsion between electrons, and potential differences across the surface are all incorporated into~$\hat{H}$.

-We consider any number of DBs on the surface, with each DB at a site labeled~$i$.
-Let~$E_\text{os}$ be the on-site energy of an electron at any DB, which includes a constant surface chemical potential offset, and~$\eta_i$ be a site-dependent energy correction due to local field effects.
-The slowly changing lattice deformation due to the excess electron and the potential well deformation due to external biasing fields can be incorporated into this $\eta_i$ parameter.
-The coherent tunneling rate between sites~$i$ and~$j$ is~$T_{ij}$, which depends on the separation~$r_{ij}$ between the two DBs.

-For two electrons at the same site,~$U_i$ denotes the energy cost of putting two electrons of opposite spin at the same site~$i$, including the energy contribution due to screening fields.
-The cost of putting one electron with spin~$\sigma\in\{\uparrow,\downarrow\}$ at site~$i$ and another electron of spin~$\sigma'$ at site~$j$ is denoted~$W_{i\sigma j\sigma'}$\cite{note:params}.
+We consider any number of DBs on the surface, with~$i$ labeling the DB site.
+Let~$E_{\rm{os}}$ be the on-site energy of an electron at any DB, which includes a constant surface chemical potential offset, and~$\eta_i$ be a site-dependent energy correction due to local field effects.
+The slow lattice deformation due to the excess electron and the potential well deformation due to external biasing fields can be incorporated into this $\eta_i$ parameter.
+The hopping integral between sites~$i$ and~$j$ is~$T_{ij}= \hbar \Delta_{ij}/2$, which depends on the separation~$r_{ij}$ between the two DBs. $U_i$ denotes the energy cost of putting two electrons of opposite spin at the same site~$i$, including the screening energy.
+The cost of putting one electron with spin~$\sigma\in\{\uparrow,\downarrow\}$ at site~$i$ and another electron of spin~$\sigma'$ at site~$j$ is denoted~$W_{i\sigma j\sigma'}$.